Certificate of International Foundation Studies

 Special arrangements are made for students who are under the age of 18 when they come to University.

 An accommodation block in the Green is reserved for students who are under 18, and the resident accommodation Warden has had a Disclosure Barring Service check conducted and will be able to help students settle into University life and provide advice and information.

 Explore The Green using this interactive 360° tour:

 The University of Bradford has been named in the top 200 of the world's most international universities 2016 (Source: Times Higher Education 2016).

-- Top 5 in the UK and 4th worldwide for faith provision
+- 1st in the UK for Welcome

 Entry requirements differ depending on your country of residence.
 Please see the Your Country pages or contact Admissions for specific details: